mc2-project/opaque-sql/README.md

 ## Contact

-If you want to know more about our project or have questions, please contact Wenting (wzheng@eecs.berkeley.edu) and/or Ankur (ankurdave@gmail.com).
+If you want to know more about our project or have questions, please contact Wenting (wzheng13@gmail.com) and/or Ankur (ankurdave@gmail.com).